FernandoMontesinos/ditto-store/README.md

 # store-carrito

-HTML and css previously made, adding JavaScript functionality, to be able to make a shopping cart, which allows the user to perform operations
+Project developed in HTML and CSS, adding functionality with JavaScript, to be able to carry out the shopping cart, which allows the user to perform operations.

 # Web:
 https://fernandomontesinos.github.io/store-carrito/

+#Autor 🖊
+Fernando Montesinos